Maria Rasputin: Life following the Revolution

 Rasputin had persuaded Maria to marry Boris Soloviev, the charismatic son of Nikolai Soloviev, the Treasurer of the Holy Synod, and one of her father's admirers.
 Boris Soloviev, a graduate of a school of mysticism, quickly emerged as Rasputin's successor after the murder.
 Boris, who had studied Madame Blavatsky's theosophy, and hypnotism, attended meetings at which Rasputin's followers attempted to communicate with the dead through prayer meetings and séances.
-Maria also attended the meetings, but later wrote in her diary that she could not understand why her father kept telling her to "love Boris" when the group spoke to him at the séances.
+Maria also attended the meetings but later wrote in her diary that she could not understand why her father kept telling her to "love Boris" when the group spoke to him at the séances.
 She said she did not like Boris at all.
 Boris was no more enthusiastic about Maria.
-In his own diary, he wrote that his wife was not even useful for sexual relations, because there were so many women who had bodies he found more attractive than hers.
+In his own diary, he wrote that his wife was not even useful for sexual relations because there were so many women who had bodies he found more attractive than hers.
 In September 1917, Boris received jewels from the Tsarina to help arrange for their escape, but according to Radzinsky, he kept the funds for himself.
 Nonetheless, she married Boris on October 5, 1917, in the chapel of the Tauride Palace.
-After the fall of the Russian Provisional Government the situation got worse.
+After the fall of the Russian Provisional Government, the situation got worse.
 In spring 1918, the couple fled to her mother.
-They lived in Pokrovskoye, Tyumen, and Tobolsk.
+They lived in Pokrovskoye, Tyumen and Tobolsk.

-Boris and her brother Dmitry turned in the officers who had come to Ekaterinburg to plan the escape of the Romanovs.
+Boris and his brother Dmitry turned in the officers who had come to Ekaterinburg to plan the escape of the Romanovs.
 Boris lost the money he had obtained from the jewels during the Russian Civil War that followed.
 Boris defrauded prominent Russian families by asking for money for a Romanov impostor to escape to China.
 Boris also found young women willing to masquerade as one of the grand duchesses for the benefit of the families he had defrauded.
 (For more information on the betrayal and jewels see the account of Baroness Sophie Buxhoeveden.)